 People probably don’t pick up on it (as they do it very discretely), but I noticed a lot of passive aggressiveness with the YouTube channel done by the corporation.
 I think the hosts often try to bully away anyone they see as a threat to their job.

 And the YouTube channel by the friends?
 You never see that.
 They just have fun times together and are successful (because they are excellent at what they do).

 Another example would be banks.
 Banks are there to make a profit (greed), yet people complain about their bad customer service and abusive/manipulative lending practices.
 Then you have credit unions.
 What are credit unions?
 Member-owned financial cooperatives (communities).

-(To be clear, credit unions were created because of the free market.
-But, the society we crave is one based on community not greed.)
+(To be clear, credit unions were created because of the free market and competition.
+Competition will always play a role in our lives, but the society we crave is one based on community not greed.)